mikemai2awesome/a11y-rules/README.md

 # A11y Rules

 A collection of rules (or instructions) for AI assistants to write better, more accessible HTML and CSS.
+Written by designer coder [Mike Mai](https://mikemai.net).

 ## Key Principles